The History Behind Judges, Attorneys and Prosecutors

 The US legal system handles over 100 million cases annually across state and federal courts.
 Bar associations (e.g., ABA) regulate ethics, but only about 1% of complaints lead to discipline.
 Wrongful convictions affect 4-6% of cases, often due to flawed forensics or eyewitness errors.
 In New Jersey, the judiciary includes a unique Tax Court for appeals.
 Globally, US lawyers number over 1.3 million, the highest per capita.
 Historical fun fact: Abraham Lincoln was a self-taught attorney who handled over 5,000 cases.
 Modern trends include AI in legal research, reducing routine work but raising ethical questions about bias in algorithms.

 Over 30 US states have "integrated" bars, requiring membership for practice, while others are voluntary.
 Sovereign citizens tactics, like refusing pleas, often lead to harsher outcomes, with the FBI classifying the movement as a domestic threat due to violence risks.
 Some judges wear colored robes historically (e.g., scarlet for ceremonies), but black is standard for neutrality.
 The ABA has over 400,000 members and lobbies on issues like judicial independence.
+Bond vs United States 529 US 334 2000

 (see Sovereign citizens: A narrative review with implications of violence towards law enforcement)

-It is no such thing of Sovereign citizens.
+There is no such thing of sovereign citizens".
 It is an oxymoron, you can be a sovereign or citizens.
-Can find sovereign citizens word together in the Constitution or on the world map.You can not because it is a word that the corporate government word they made up to control the People and bring them to submissive under their regimen and do not follow the true law of the land and that is the US Constitution that the forefather implement for the People against government tyranny.
-Sovereign Citizen is B.S. and it is not violence against law enforcement or a terrorist threat.
-It is People are tired of being mistreated, harassed, put fear in to the people to submit so they can take their unalienable rights from them that was inherited to them, it is the people exercising the the US Preamble /States Constitution Preamble and it is the fear of being threaten by police.
-The Tenth Amendment say The Power to the State of The People.
+You can not find the word "sovereign citizens" together in the Constitution or on the world map.
+You cannot because it is a term that the corporate government made up to control the People and bring them into submissive under their regime and to move people away from the true law of the land which is the US Constitution that the Founders implement for the People against government tyranny.

-In Abraham Lincoln famously stated that the American ideal is a government "of the people, by the people, for the people.
+Abraham Lincoln famously stated that the American ideal is a government "of the people, by the people, for the people.
 He did not say by the government for the government.

 Some of this information in this research from attorneys who are statutory lawyers who might not know the true history behind their profession.
-They pass along information from what they were taught in Law School that does not teaches law.
-As we know some of this information is white wash and hidden from the people who seeks the true.
-The internet is streamlining, hiding the truth and monetized what you are reading by the people who control the world.
-If they can keep the People mentally enslave they can continue control the minds of the People, How can someone in bondage can free you?
-The FBI calling Sovereign Citizen a crime is crazy the National Crime Information does not say a Sovereign Citizen is a crime.
-If it does, it does not matter because the Constitution override in statutes, rules, regulation, procedures, policies and ordinance.
+They pass along information based pm what they were taught in law school which does not teaches true law.
+As we know some of this information is whitewash and hidden from the People who seeks the true.
+The internet is streamlining, hiding the truth, and monetizing what you are reading by the people who control the world.

-According to the Constitution a Sovereign Citizens can not be listed as a crime.
-A criminal act or crime is when a somebody injured another person.The injured party must have an affidavit saying you injured me.
-The other criminal act the Constitution states if you did something to someone property.
-The crime is against humanity.
+According to the Constitution, “sovereign citizen” cannot be listed as a crime.
+A criminal act or crime is when somebody injures another person which is called corpus delicit.
+The injured party must have an affidavit stating, “You injured me.”
+Another criminal act stated in the Constitution is when you damage someone’s property.
+Crime is against humanity.

 REAL “SECRETS” OF THE SYSTEM (VERIFIABLE)